-- Investments are carried at fair value in accordance with the Investment Company Act of 1940 (the "1940 Act") and Financial Accounting Standards Board ("FASB") Accounting Standard 4 Codification ("ASC") 820, Fair Value Measurements and Disclosures.
+- Investments are carried at fair value in accordance with the Investment Company Act of 1940 (the "1940 Act") and Financial Accounting Standards Board ("FASB") Accounting Standard Codification ("ASC") 820, Fair Value Measurements and Disclosures.
 We determine in good faith the fair value of our Investment portfolio pursuant to a valuation policy in accordance with ASC 820 and a valuation process approved by our Board of Directors.
-See Note 4 to the consolidated financial statements. - 5 Non-Control/Non-Affiliate investments are generally defined by the 1940 Act as investments that are neither control investments nor affiliate investments.
-At March 31, 2018, approximately - 50.9% of the Company's investment assets were non-control/non-affiliate investments.
+See Note 4 to the consolidated financial statements. - Non-Control/Non-Affiliate investments are generally defined by the 1940 Act as investments that are neither control investments nor affiliate investments.
+At March 31, 2018, approximately - Affiliate investments are generally defined by the 1940 Act as investments.
 The fair value of these investments as a percent of net assets is 64.9%.

 Affiliate investments are generally defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned and the investments are not classified as control investments.
 At March 31, 2018, approximately 13.5% of the Company's investment assets were affiliate investments.
 The fair value of these investments as a percent of net assets is 17.3%.
-6 7 Control investments are generally defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where greater than 50% of the board representation is maintained.
+Control investments are generally defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where greater than 50% of the board representation is maintained.
 At March 31, 2018, approximately 35.6% of the Company's investment assets were control investments.
-The fair value of these investments as a percent of net assets is 45.4%. - 8 9 The investment is structured as a first lien last out term loan.
-Indicates assets that are considered "non-qualifying assets" under section 55(a) of the 1940 Act.
+The fair value of these investments as a percent of net assets is 45.4%. - The investment is structured as a first lien last out term loan. - Indicates assets that are considered "non-qualifying assets" under section 55(a) of the 1940 Act.
 Qualifying assets must represent at least 70% of total assets at the time of acquisition of any additional non-qualifying assets.
-As of March 31, 2018, approximately 18.0% of the Company's investment assets are non-qualifying assets. - 10 The investment has approximately \$3.2 million unfunded commitment as of March 31, 2018.
-Income producing through dividends on distributions. - 11 - 12 As of March 31, 2018, the cumulative gross unrealized appreciation for federal income tax purposes is approximately \$62.4 million; cumulative gross unrealized depreciation for federal - income tax purposes is \$4.9 million.
+As of March 31, 2018, approximately 18.0% of the Company's investment assets are non-qualifying assets. - The investment has approximately \$3.2 million unfunded commitment as of March 31, 2018. - Income producing through dividends on distributions.

+As of March 31, 2018, the cumulative gross unrealized appreciation for federal income tax purposes is approximately \$62.4 million; cumulative gross unrealized depreciation for federal - income tax purposes is \$4.9 million.
 Cumulative net unrealized appreciation is \$57.5 million, based on a tax cost of \$335.6 million.

-ITA Holdings Group, LLC membership interest, LGM Pharma, LLC Class A common stock, Prism Spectrum Holdings LLC Class A units, Tax Advisors Group, LLC Class A units and Chandler Signs, LP Class A-1 common stock are held through a wholly-owned taxable subsidiary.
-13 - 14 - The investment is structured as a first lien first out term loan.
-The investment has approximately \$2.0 million unfunded commitment as of March 31, 2018.
-15 - 16 As of March 31, 2018, the investment is paying default interest at a rate of 3.0% per annum.
-17 - As of March 31, 2018, the investment is paying default interest at a rate of 2.5% per annum.
-The investment has approximately \$0.9 million unfunded commitment as of March 31, 2018.
-18 - 19 The investment has approximately \$2.0 million unfunded commitment as of March 31, 2018. - 20 The investment has approximately \$1.5 million unfunded commitment as of March 31, 2018.
+ITA Holdings Group, LLC membership interest, LGM Pharma, LLC Class A common stock, Prism Spectrum Holdings LLC Class A units, Tax Advisors Group, LLC Class A units and Chandler Signs, LP Class A-1 common stock are held through a wholly-owned taxable subsidiary. - The investment is structured as a first lien first out term loan.

+The investment has approximately \$2.0 million unfunded commitment as of March 31, 2018. - As of March 31, 2018, the investment is paying default interest at a rate of 3.0% per annum. - As of March 31, 2018, the investment is paying default interest at a rate of 2.5% per annum.
+The investment has approximately \$0.9 million unfunded commitment as of March 31, 2018. - The investment has approximately \$2.0 million unfunded commitment as of March 31, 2018. - The investment has approximately \$1.5 million unfunded commitment as of March 31, 2018.